 This Taylor 914C Custom 2000 is from Acoustic Guitar magazine's 10th Anniversary Collection.
-Now, to celebrate our 30th anniversary, you have the opportunity to bid on a piece of history and support guitar education at the same time.

 The final guitar in the Acoustic Guitar 10th Anniversary collection is a custom built Taylor 914c.